 Working with JSON Logs

-LynxDB provides multiple tools for working with JSON log data, from zero-config dot-notation to full structural extraction and array manipulation.
+LynxDB provides multiple tools for working with JSON log data, from one-stage extraction to nested object access and array manipulation.
 This guide covers all the approaches and when to use each one.

 Quick reference